-- melanoma skin cancer that can’t be removed with surgery (unresectable) or has spread to another area of the body (metastatic or advanced melanoma)
+- melanoma skin cancer that can’t be removed with surgery or has spread to another area of the body.
+This is called metastatic or advanced melanoma.

-- stage 3 melanoma skin cancer that has been removed with surgery (to reduce the risk of the cancer coming back)
+- stage 3 melanoma skin cancer that has been removed with surgery.
+The aim is to reduce the risk of the cancer coming back.

 - advanced non small cell lung cancer (NSCLC)

-You can only have dabrafenib if your cancer has a change (mutation) in the BRAF gene.
-Your doctor will check for this mutation before you can start this drug.
+You can only have dabrafenib if your cancer has a change (

 Dabrafenib is a type of cancer growth blocker.
 It works by targeting certain proteins made by the changed BRAF gene that helps cancer cells to grow.
 By blocking these proteins, dabrafenib stops or slows down the growth of cancer cells.

-You have it on its own or with another drug called trametinib.
+You have dabrafenib on its own or with another drug called trametinib.

 You usually take dabrafenib twice a day, morning and evening, 12 hours apart.